hlavacs/ViennaGameJobSystem/README.md

     #include "VECoro.h"

 VGJS runs a number of N worker threads, EACH having TWO work queues, a local queue and a global queue.
 When scheduling jobs, a target thread can be specified or not.
-If the job is specified to run om thread K, then the job is put into thread K's LOCAL queue.
+If the job is specified to run on thread K, then the job is put into thread K's LOCAL queue.
 Only thread K can take it from there.
 If no thread is specified or -1 is chosen, then a random thread J is chosen and the job is inserted into thread J's GLOBAL queue.
-Any thread can get it from there, if it runs out of local jobs.
+Any thread can steal it from there, if it runs out of local jobs.
 This paradigm is called work stealing.
-By using multple global queues, the amount of contention between threads is minimized.
+By using multiple global queues, the amount of contention between threads is minimized.

-Each thread grabs jobs entered into one of its queues and runs them.
+Each thread continuously grabs jobs from one of its queues and runs them.

 ## Using the Job system
-The job system is started by accessing its singleton pointer.
-See the main() function provided:
+The job system is started by accessing its singleton pointer with vgjs::JobSystem::instance().
+The system is destroyed by calling vgjs::terminate().
+The main thread can wait for this termination by calling vgjs::wait_for_termination().

     #include "VEGameJobSystem.h"
     #include "VECoro.h"